 Work Hazards: Standard hazards associated with rehabilitation programs.

-Work Schedule: Monday through Friday, regular office hours.
-Occasional additional hours as needed to perform job requirements.
+Work Schedule: Monday through Friday, regular office hours as scheduled by supervisor; some evening and weekend hours required as scheduled.
+Additional hours as needed to perform job requirements.
 Regular attendance is required.